cvcenit/coulomb-project-core-cs11/README.md

   * Flamethrower
     > flame_spread(start_row, start_col) - will call the sub function: flamethrowed(r, c) if the tile is a tree tile.
     > flamethrowed(r, c) - replaces the the tile at row r, col c to an empty tile (if it is a tree tile; breaks the recursion other wise.) and repeatedly calls itself for all adjacent tiles in all four(4) directions.

+* Side Bar

+  Everytime a player loads a level, a sidebar is shown.
+The sidebar possesses the following functionalities:

+  - Shows the amount of mushroom collected.
+  - Shows the time spent playing the current level.
+  - Shows the item held.
+  - Shows the item on the ground.
+  - Has a menu button that pauses the game and allows the player to resume, check the controls, and go back to map selection.
+  - Has a restart button that restarts the current level.

+* Winning or Losing

+When the player wins or loses, the following dialogue boxes pops up that contains the following:
+  * Winning
+    - Shows a win message.
+    - Shows the name of the player.
+    - Shows the name of the level won.
+    - Shows the amount of mushroom collected.
+    - Shows the total time played.
+    - Options to go back to map menu, replay, and go to next level (for story levels only).

+  * Losing
+    - Shows a defeat message.
+    - Shows the name of the player.
+    - Shows the name of the level won.
+    - Shows the amount of mushroom collected.
+    - Shows the total time played.
+    - Options to go back to map menu, and replay.

 ### Level Creation